Prologue - Out of nothing!

 Life like this went on for many a millennium.
 In time, the children of Osar and Qwentas created life of their own to please their fathers and add to the beauty of the paradise.
 The lesser Gods made all manner of strange creatures to roam the lands, fly upon the sky, or swim within the great liquid.
 The paradise was now full of life, and Osar and Qwentas rejoiced.

 These creatures turned out to be fascinating.
 They developed a cycle of life and death, hunter and hunted, that kept the checks and balances for continued growth and prosperity for all.
+The orb thrived like this, for ages, in a perfect, delicate balance.
 The two Fathers were pleased with the additions their children had brought forth.

 All was good.

 More millennia passed, and the two Godly brothers grew complacent once more.
 They still thought this world to be empty.
-It needed to be enjoyed to its fullest by more than just the animals their children had created.
-They sought to add life more likened to themselves and their children to share this paradise with, something lesser than their children but more remarkable than the smaller beasts that roamed the lands.
-Osar made the first men.
-He breathed an infinitesimal fraction of his essence into enormous titans.
-He had erred in his designs as the great giants towered over the trees and the small animals living within.
-Still, the gods were fascinated watching these great men and women learn to use all contained within the paradise to live off of.
-They did not merely settle into a symbiotic relationship with the paradise, as their children’s creations had, but instead sought to dominate and manipulate the paradise.
-This new wrinkle certainly piqued the interest of the many gods watching it all unfold.
+It needed to be enjoyed to its fullest by more than just the creatures their children had created.
+They sought to add life more akin to themselves and their children to share this paradise with, something lesser than their children but more remarkable than the smaller beasts that roamed the lands.
+Osar made what he called the First Men.
+He breathed an infinitesimally small fraction of his essence into enormous titans.
+They were similar to his children, both male and female, but he had erred in his designs as the great giants towered over the trees and the small animals living within.
+These First Men could use some of the vast power that had breathed them into existence, not on a scale as Osar or the lesser gods, but they could shape their world by will, using that innate power.
+Osar and his brother were fascinated by watching these great men and women learn to use all that was contained within the paradise that they needed to live off of.
+Unlike the animals his children had created, the First Men did not merely settle into a symbiotic relationship with the paradise but instead sought to dominate and manipulate it, to bend the world to their needs and whims.
+This new wrinkle certainly piqued the interest of the many gods as they watched it unfold.

 Not to be outdone, Qwentas created a race that was more in tune with his own image.
-But failure in this endeavour was in his nature.
-These beings he made did not walk upon two feet as did the giants.
-Rather, these massive beasts scrambled around on four powerful clawed limbs with long bodies and serpentine tails.
-They sprouted great wings much akin to Qwentas’s own, and as he had born them of fire, they were its master.
+But failure in these endeavours was in his nature.
+The beings he made did not walk upon two feet as did the giants.
+Rather, these massive beasts scrambled around on four powerful, clawed limbs with long bodies, long necks, and serpentine tails.
+They sprouted great wings much akin to Qwentas’s own, and as he had born them of fire, they too were its master.
 Dragons, he named them…the Great Wyrms.
-The Gods’ newest creations changed the way paradise was for many millennia to come.
+As with the First Men, these Dragons could also tap into the power their father had used to create them.
+The Gods’ two newest creations changed the way their paradise would be for many millennia to come, making it far more entertaining and unpredictable.

 All was good.

-These two magnificent creations thrived and were long-lived, but they did not spread out and multiply as the two gods had planned.
-Luckily so, as their sheer size would have been too much for the small orb to support had things gone as the Gods had hoped.
+These two magnificent creations thrived on the orb, and both were long-lived, but they did not spread out and multiply as the two gods had planned.
+Luckily so, as their sheer size would have been too much for the small orb to support had they multiplied as Osar and Qwentas had anticipated.

 Hoping for a better result, Osar once again created life.
-His yearning to share the paradise with as many as possible was unsatiable.
-This time, he used so little of his essence that those he created were small and could not use any of the godly power within them as their larger predecessors could; only a handful of these new creations would manage, in time, to learn how to tap into that power.
-He called his newest children… humans.
-They were a fragile young race, not overly durable nor ready to withstand the elements the paradise often presented to them.
-They struggled to adapt to the world they were brought into.
-The many dangers within the paradise plagued his new children, but they persevered and were innovative.
-Soon, they began to thrive.
-In time, they mastered the elements and the simple beasts that dwelled within their lands and multiplied much to Osar’s delight.
-Osar had placed his humans in many different spots up the orb, and they learned to speak in many different tongues.
-He found that his children had difficulties communicating with one another, so he gave to them a common language so that they could better understand each other.
-He was sure that if given time, they would be able to fill and enjoy all the orb had to offer.
+Insatiable was his yearning to share the paradise with as many beings as possible.
+This time, he used so little of his essence that those he created were diminutive and frail.
+They could not use any of the godly power within them as their larger predecessors could.
+Only a handful of these new creations would manage, in time, to learn how to tap into that power, but they were rare cases indeed.
+He called his latest children… Humans.
+They were a fragile young race, neither exceptionally durable nor ready to withstand the elements that the paradise often presented, and so they struggled to adapt to the world they were brought into.
+The many dangers within the paradise plagued his new children, but despite this, they persevered and were innovative, and soon, they began to thrive.
+In time, the Humans mastered the elements and the simple beasts that dwelled within their lands, and much to Osar’s delight, they multiplied.
+Osar had placed his humans across many parts of the orb, and they learned to speak to one another in many tongues.
+He found that when his children from far-off regions came into contact with one another, they had difficulty communicating, so he gave to them a common language that they could better understand each other.
+Osar had made a great variety of humans, and in time, they moved about the orb, mixing with one another, and soon all the tribes of men were represented in every corner of the orb.
+Living in peace and harmony with one another.
+He was sure, if given time, they would be able to fill and enjoy all the orb had to offer.

 Qwentas tried one final time.
-He was so envious of his brother, and he had to get one proper.
-He poured all his heart into his final creation.
-The Alves.
-They were perfect in every way, and Qwentas was filled with love.
-The Alve could use the godly powers within them, and they were ever so graceful and tall.
-They were long-lived and wise and could multiply like Osar’s children could.
+He was so envious of his brother, and he had to get one proper creation.
+He poured all his heart into his final attempt.
+The Alves, and they were perfect in every way.
+Qwentas was filled with love and pride for them, just as Osar was with his humans.
+Unlike the Humans, the Alves could use the godly powers within them, and they were ever so graceful and tall.
+They were longer-lived and wise and could multiply just as Osar’s children could.
 They outmatched the humans in every way.
 Qwentas loved them most of all… his final glorious achievement.
-The humans and the Alves grew and thrived, dominating the lesser races of Qwentas’s earlier failures.
+Both the Humans and the Alves grew and thrived, dominating the lesser races of Qwentas’s earlier failures.

 All was good… for a time.

-All great things could not last forever.
-The lesser gods began to grow weary of their father's new creations.
-They started to influence them… some in positive ways, others not so.
-Osar’s children tried to teach his humans of love and peace.
-They tried to show them how to live within their means and how to tend to paradise and its smaller creations.
-Qwentas’s children, however, grow bored of all of this and started to set the smaller races upon one another.
+It would seem that all great things cannot last forever.
+The lesser gods began to grow weary of their father’s new creations.
+Some felt they needed more guidance than their fathers were doling out, while others were jealous of the love and attention paid to what they deemed as lesser beings, and so they started to influence them… some in positive ways, others not so much.
+Osar’s children tried to teach his humans about love and peace.
+They tried to show them how to live within their means and how to tend to the paradise and its smaller creations.
+Qwentas’ children, however, grew bored of all of this and started to set the smaller races upon one another.
 They whispered in their ears to behave in a manner that was not for the good of the paradise but merely for the good of the individual.
-They preached greed and, lust, and jealousy.
+They preached greed, lust, and jealousy.
 In time, many of the lesser races that Qwentas had created banded together, driven by desperation and poor influence, and they attacked his beloved Alves.
 He did not know what to do and asked Osar, his wise and loving brother, for his help.
 Osar was not interested in the plight of the Alves.
 He was so taken with helping his humans thrive and had no time or care for the children of Qwentas.
 So, the Alves suffered greatly.
 Eventually, with great effort and sacrifice, they were able to fend off the lesser races, fighting them to a standstill.
 But they were decimated and had lost most of their lands.
-What few remained lived alone, crammed upon a large island.
-They needed more room to thrive, and so they headed to the lands of humankind.
-The greatest war of these dark times ensued when these two great creations came to blows.
+What few remained lived alone, isolated upon a large island.
+They needed more room to thrive, and so they headed to the lands occupied by humankind.
+But the humans did not want to share their lands with the Alves, and the greatest war of these dark times ensued when these two great creations came to blows.

-As the Alves were longer lived, taller, and stronger, coupled with their inherent ability to access the power of the gods that flowed within their blood, they soon came to bring the humans under heel.
+As the Alves were longer-lived, taller, and stronger, and as they had an inherent ability to access the power of the gods that flowed through their blood, they soon brought the humans under heel.
 They were on the verge of wiping out Osar’s beloved children altogether.
 Now, it was Osar’s turn to plead with his brother to help stop the fighting.
 Qwentas turned a blind eye and a deaf ear to his brother.
-And so the Humans suffered.
-Osar could not allow his greatest love to perish, so he panicked and used his vast powers to smite the Alves's homeland.
-He wiped them out entirely.
+And so, the Humans suffered.
+Osar could not allow his greatest love to perish, so he panicked and used his vast powers to smite the Alves’ homeland.
+In his haste to save his humans, he wiped out the Alves entirely.

-Qwentas grief was inconsolable.
+Qwentas’ grief was inconsolable.
 During this time, all the lesser Gods, the first children of the two Father Gods, had been taking sides with one or the other.
 They began to fight each other, hoping to curry favour with their chosen Father.
 The war of the Gods began.
 Very few survived this devastating time.
-Clusters of the great Dragons and handfuls of the mighty Giants survived, but only small clusters of the lesser races remained.
+Clusters of the great Dragons and handfuls of the mighty Giants survived, but only small packs of the lesser races remained.
 Most died as collateral damage when the lesser Gods clashed.
-All ten of the godly children perished.
+All ten of the godly children of Osar and Qwentas perished in this great war.

-Osar, seeing this, drew on his own strength and called upon the love of his children to bolster his own strength.
-He, in turn, grew to immense size.
+Osar, seeing this, drew on his own strength and called upon the love of his children to bolster his strength.
+He, in turn, grew to an immense size.

 The two Gods met in combat, one on either side of a massive mountain range.
-The powerful Gods concocted massive weapons akin to the ones their children had used to smite each other for many generations.
+The powerful Gods manifested massive weapons akin to those their children had used to smite each other for many generations.
 They fought each other to a near standstill for days, but Osar was fighting to save his beloved humans.
 He could not fail.
 He saw an opening in Qwentas’s defences and stuck with all his might.
-He sank his sword deep into his brother’s body and cut wide open his chest.
+He sank his sword deep into his brother’s body and cut his chest wide open.
 There, Osar reached in and pulled out his brother's beating heart, the heart of a God.
 Qwentas dropped his massive sword, cleaving one part of the great mountain in half before the blade dissipated… releasing its energy back into the cosmos.

 Osar caught his brother in his arms.
-He looked with tear-filled eyes into Qwentas's own as the light within them began to fade.
+He looked with tear-filled eyes into Qwentas’ own as the light within them began to fade.

 “I love you, Brother!” he said the final words to his dying brother.

 What had he done?
-How could it have come to his?
-Osar wailed in agony as Qwentas’s light faded away.
-His body rejoining the cosmos.
+How could it have come to this?
+Osar wailed in agony as Qwentas’ light faded away, and his body rejoined the cosmos.
 Osar looked around at what was left of their once magnificent paradise.
 All he could see now was a land decimated by war.
 Torn asunder and diminished.
 Most of the lesser races were all but extinct.
 Even his precious man had but a smattering of small tribes remaining.
 Everywhere he looked, he saw his brother and the ghosts of their children or their smaller creations.
-All the joy and love were gone.
+All of the joy and love was gone.
 They had failed, and he could no longer look upon these lands.
 To do so filled him with a grief he could not reconcile.

 All was… uncertain.